The facilities offered by universities are fairly similar to one another.

 - Our University Profiles give a summary of each university's Students' Union.

-Over the years as the financial position of students has worsened universities have responded by setting up employment agencies or Job Shops.
+Most universities have set up employment agencies or Job Shops.

 - These are generally located in the careers services or Students' Union buildings.
 The agencies use their contacts with employers to help to identify suitable employment opportunities.